Pulling guard in a match or should I try a takedown?

 2 – Avoid X factors

 X Factors are what I call situations that are difficult to predict no matter how good you are.
 And takedowns are a huge X factor… Quite frankly, even if you’re good there is no guarantee you’ll get it.
 There are so many ways to defend, counter throw and submit off of a takedown attempt that, In my opinion, it makes the strategy considerably less reliable (within the scope of a tournament competition setting) then a guard pull.
 Even among the very best takedown artists in the world, there isn’t a single one of them that can guarantee their takedown will end in a solid top pinning position THAT SCORES every time.
-A guard pull all but guarantees and strong starting position with immediate access to multiple scoring opportunities… and this can be repeated consistently with a similar level of success.
+A guard pull all but guarantees a strong starting position with immediate access to multiple scoring opportunities… and this can be repeated consistently with a similar level of success.

 3 – Time efficiency